Eye Believe Patient Survivorship Seminar

 Meet Our Speakers & Session Leaders

-Dug McGuirk is an accomplished entrepreneur, musician, producer and inspirational speaker.
-Having run his own production company for 10 years, contributing sales of over 150 million records and multiple Grammy’s, a partner in an international hardware and software computer company, toured the United States as musician and a Senior Peak Performance Strategist / National Trainer/speaker for Tony Robbins, co-authored Multiple Streams of Inspiration with Jack Canfield (author of Chicken Soup for the Soul), Under Construction – Navigating the Detours on the Road to Recovery and a Master Practitioner and Trainer of NLP (neuro linguistic programming) and board certified in Neo Ericsonian Hypnosis.
+Dug McGuirk is an accomplished entrepreneur, musician, producer, and inspirational speaker.
+Having run his own production company for 10 years, contributing sales of over 150 million records and multiple Grammy’s, a partner in an international hardware and software computer company, toured the United States as a musician and a Senior Peak Performance Strategist / National Trainer/speaker for Tony Robbins, co-authored Multiple Streams of Inspiration with Jack Canfield (author of Chicken Soup for the Soul), Under Construction – Navigating the Detours on the Road to Recovery and a Master Practitioner and Trainer of NLP (neuro-linguistic programming) and board-certified in Neo Ericsonian Hypnosis.
 Dug is well versed in true life experiences and overcoming personal obstacles to achieve success.
 He has also overcome a serious drug and alcohol problem early in life.
-As Co Founder of Revolutionary Growth, Dug and his wife Heidi are committed to supporting the Transformation of Lives.
+As Co-Founder of Revolutionary Growth, Dug and his wife Heidi are committed to supporting the Transformation of Lives.
 His greatest passion is to help human beings achieve their full potential and dreams.
 To support positive paradigm shifts in human consciousness.
 His training and experience have given him keen insights and skills to support his clients to “Feed their Passion, and Starve their Fear” by allowing them to discover the miracle they always already are!
 His passion and enthusiasm is only exceeded by his genuine care and desire to honor your Journey…

-Prithvi Mruthyunjaya, MD, MHS is an Associate Professor of Ophthalmology and Director of the Ocular Oncology Service at the Byers Eye Institute at Stanford Univeristy.
+Prithvi Mruthyunjaya, MD, MHS is an Associate Professor of Ophthalmology and Director of the Ocular Oncology Service at the Byers Eye Institute at Stanford University.
 He is a vitreoretinal surgeon who has focused his clinical and academic career to the care of patients with eye cancer.

 Society of Ocular Oncology.
-His passion includes teaching the next generation of students, residents and fellows and currently serves as the retinal surgery fellowship director at Stanford.
+His passion includes teaching the next generation of students, residents, and fellows, and currently serves as the retinal surgery fellowship director at Stanford.
 He helped found the Ocular Oncology Study Consortium and serves on the executive committee for the Collaborative Ocular Oncology Group.

-Jaime Jessen has obtained a bachelor of Science in Biology from York University, and Masters in genetic counseling from Newcastle University, Australia.
+Jaime Jessen has obtained a Bachelor of Science in Biology from York University, and a Masters in genetic counseling from Newcastle University, Australia.
 Jaime has earned certification from both the Canadian Association of Genetic Counsellors and The American Board of Genetic Counseling.
-Jaime has 13 years experience as a clinical genetic counselor providing patients and families with the information they require to make informed decisions.
+Jaime has 13 years of experience as a clinical genetic counselor providing patients and families with the information they require to make informed decisions.
 Jaime is a resource to both healthcare providers and patients as her role as Medical Science Liaison at Impact Genetics.
 Jaime’s passion for the provision of support and specialized medical knowledge compliments the high quality genetic testing services offered by Impact Genetics.

 She spent her career in human services, trained as a psychotherapist.
 Her specialties include initially being a children’s therapist specializing in needs impacting the ability to learn in education.
 Simultaneously she began leading an emergency team for law enforcement and fire personnel over nearly three decades, ‘when bad things happen to them, we go in’.